VeryGoodOpenSource/very_good_cli/site/docs/commands/test.md

 For example, if you wish to run `flutter test --no-track-widget-creation` you can simply use `very_good test -- --no-track-widget-creation`.

-You may also target specific files by using the argument terminator; for example, `very_good test -- test/very_good_test/**`.
-However, when targeting a subset of the project tests, optimization will always be disabled.

 ### Tests without pub install